 PROPERTY & FINANCIAL SETTLEMENT

 Mediation Matters Melbourne can assist you in making decisions about how to distribute your property, finances and debts.
 Our independent and experienced practitioners will guide you through the legal steps required for property settlement and support you in negotiating a workable agreement.
-You can end your financial relationship with the other person with minimal cost and allow you to move on.
+You can end your financial relationship and move forward.

 WHEN CAN YOU START THE PROCESS?